jessitron/git-happens/dojo.md

 * commit

 ## Add a link to this new page in ... some page
-* While we're in there, we see a TODO or a typo
+* while we're in there, we see a TODO or a typo
 * update the todo.
 * Add the page.
 * save.